ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 ## Placing Vanilla Shops

-Vanilla shops can be called the same way as custom Shops: With a `Shop` tile propertie and the corresponding `ShopName`.
+Vanilla shops can be called the same way as custom Shops: With a `Shop` tile property and the corresponding `ShopName`.
 Note that these shop tiles do not check for conditions and will always bring up the menu when clicked, and override any custom shops that use the same `Shopname` ( so please don't prefix your modded shops with Vanilla! )

 ShopName | Description